 Question: 'Give an example of a significant decision you made in your last job'.

 Answer: 'Recently, I had to make a decision involving promoting a worker to a managerial level.
 One of the candidates for the job was close to me, but, despite the closeness, I decided to choose another person.
-This was an important decision that strengthened the department'.
+This was a major decision that strengthened the department'.

 Question: 'How do people view you as a manager?'